gia-guar/JARVIS-ChatGPT/README.md

 ## Step 3: Running (`openai_api_chatbot.py`):
 When running, you'll see much information being displayed.
 I'm constantly striving to improve the readability of the execution, the whole project is a huge beta, forgive slight variations from the screens below.
 Anyway, this is what happens in general terms when you hit 'run':
 - Preliminary initializations take place, you should hear a chime when the Assistant is ready;
 - When *awaiting for triggering words* is displayed you'll need to say `Jarvis` to summon the assistant.
 At this point, a conversation will begin and you can speak in whatever language you want (if you followed step 2).
-The conversation will terminate when you say a [stop word](https://github.com/gianmarcoguarnier/JARVIS-ChatGPT/tree/main#key-words) or when you stop making questions for more than 30 seconds (still unstable, needs to be improved) <br>
+The conversation will terminate when you 1) say a [stop word](https://github.com/gianmarcoguarnier/JARVIS-ChatGPT/tree/main#key-words) 2) say something with one word (like 'ok') 3) when you stop making questions for more than 30 seconds <br>
 <p align="center">
   <img src="https://user-images.githubusercontent.com/49094051/230505896-c8a2ff80-4265-41e4-a6d5-e9f56d156afa.PNG" /><br>
   <img src="https://user-images.githubusercontent.com/49094051/230506756-287a1d6b-9652-4c66-bea8-cd75380ab45b.PNG" /><br>